imaniraei/SCOPE/DATASETS.md

 - During cross-domain evaluation, no target-domain fine-tuning is performed on BDD100K or nuScenes.
 - Dataset locations may reside anywhere on a local machine or HPC filesystem.

----

-# Dataset Citation

-If you use any of these datasets in your research, please cite the corresponding original dataset papers.

-Please also respect the license and terms of use provided by each dataset.